engineer-br0/hubhawks-backend/README.md

 # hubhawks-backend

-hubhawks-backend is built using Node.js with express framework.
+hubhawks-backend is built using Node.js.
+Mongodb atlas is used as database.

+## Technologies used

+Node.js
+Express
+Mongoose
+Json web token
+Bcrypt

 ## Installation